 Finding a room in an existing share house can be easier than applying for a new place, especially if you a looking for a short-term stay.
 Moving into an existing share house also often comes with less financial responsibility, depending on whether you are added to the lease by the landlord or not.

-You will need to be careful about who you choose to live with.
+Think carefully about who you want to live with.
 Some share houses are a good fit for relaxed, social people looking to make new friends and have new experiences.
 Other share houses are quieter, with each housemate living more independently from one another.

 Where to look